mStybowski/netguru-recruitment-task/auth-service/README.md

 # Auth-service

-We'd like you to build a simple Movie API.
-It should provide two endpoints:

 1. `POST /movies`
    1. Allows creating a movie object based on movie title passed in the request body
    2. Based on the title additional movie details should be fetched from